by Christopher Whittle, Co-Founder of Atlantic Images

 My dad, Brian Whittle, with his notebook covering a story about The Bridge On The River Kwai in September 1979 for The National Enquirer, and Dolly Parton sat on his knee as the Showbiz Editor for the Daily Star in March, 1983.

-Cavendish Press grew quickly, setting up an office on Whitworth Street West then on Bloom Street in Manchester in the 90s.
+Cavendish Press grew quickly, setting up an office in Parsonage Chambers, then on Whitworth Street West before settling on Bloom Street in Manchester in the 90s.
 One of Brian’s major scoops came in 1998.
 Before Harold Shipman was arrested in Hyde for mass murder, Brian had suspected the doctor of some serious wrongdoing after reports in local newspapers.
 Big Bri mobilised the entire Cavendish office to investigate.
 His photographer took the definitive and haunting picture of Harold Shipman still used to this day.
 Brian went on to use the image for the front cover of his book, Prescription for Murder: The True Story of Dr. Harold Frederick Shipman which he co-wrote with Jean Richie for Time Warner’s Little, Brown and Company.
 Brian was often asked to appear as an expert on the BBC, NBC and CNN broadcasters to name a few.

 Watching Cavendish first hand had a huge impact.
 I saw the leadership, determination, and hard work that goes into breaking a story worldwide.